Stuycs-K/lab11-stuyrim-4-dasa-jianga/README.md

 ### Special
 - **Earthquake** (Special Attack) - Deals 10 damage to all enemies.
 Costs 20 Mana and restores 3 HP.
 ### Support
-- **Double Damage** - User selects a specific character to give double damage on the next attack.
-The Mage can be chosen to support itself.
-Costs 30 Mana and 3 HP.
+- **Double Damage** - User selects a character to give double damage to a randomly selected opponent.
+Costs 30 Mana and 3 HP

 ## Boss Class
 ### Stats